faiface/par-lang/docs/src/introduction.md

 - **No exceptions or panics.**
 - **No deadlocks.** Par imposes a structure where deadlocks are impossible to express.
 - **No accidental non-termination.** By default, recursion and corecursion are checked to prevent infinite loops.

+> No infinite loops?
+How do I write a web server or an event loop?
+Don't worry, that's not infinite loops,
+> that's what we call _corecursion._ It's covered thoroughly by [iterative](./types/iterative.md) types
+> with totality ensuring they always advance to their next step.

 At the moment, the system isn't powerful enough to capture some more complex algorithms, so there's an escape hatch.
 But, the eventual goal is to get rid of it.